 A pair of beautiful Japanese chopsticks that is elegantly crafted is a perfect souvenir to buy back from Japan in my own opinion.
 Priced quite fairly cheap at a few bucks, the chopsticks are a great depiction of the rich culture of Japan.
 I always wanted to own a pair of unique chopsticks for myself!

 That’s all for this simple guide on what to buy in Japan, and hopefully, this can help you make some shopping on your trip to Japan.
-This is the top 10 things that I will consider buy when I visit Japan and note that the expressed ideas are jolly my own personal opinion.
+These are the top x things that I will consider to buy when I visit Japan and note that the expressed ideas are jolly my own personal opinion.